 I use a small cocktail shaker because I’m usually just making drinks for myself… and maybe the cat (kidding, don’t call the SPCA).

-My go-to is the Koriko shaker—it’s smaller, doesn’t leak, and isn’t too heavy.
-Plus, it’s loaded with five-star reviews if you like to crowd-source your purchases.
+My go-to is the Koriko shaker.
+It’s compact, doesn’t leak, and isn’t too heavy.
+Plus, it has thousands of good reviews if you like to crowd-source your purchases.

 If you’re on a budget, a mason jar with a tight-fitting lid works just fine.
-But honestly, a good shaker does make a difference—better aeration means a colder, smoother drink.
+But, a good shaker really does make a difference.
+It helps create a colder, smoother cocktail.

 These alcoholic lemon drinks are best prepared fresh.